Trek Émonda Bikes Compared: Which One to Choose?

 Wheels and Tires

-Of course, the low-end models have cheaper aluminum wheels.
+Entry-level models use cheaper aluminum wheels.
 Fortunately, all Émondas come with tubeless-ready wheels.
 But remember, the tires are clinchers.
 So, if you want tubeless tires, you have to buy them separately.

 Unfortunately, Émondas only have tire clearance for 28mm tires.